electricant/ipol.gq/content/articles/netis_WF2419I_haking.md

 	Number of inodes 366
 	Number of ids 1

-Apart for the different superblock version we have that the filesystem size is bigger, the endiannes is gone and the number of inodes is lower than the original image.
+Apart for the different superblock version we have that the file system size is bigger, the endiannes is gone and the number of inodes is lower than the original image.
 What is going on?
 I decided to tackle one issue at a time.

-First of all is the squashfs filesystem backwards-compatible?
+First of all is the squashfs file system backwards-compatible?
 Apparently SquashFS v4.0 moved to a fixed little-endian format (even for big-endian systems).
 The odds of the new image booting are already quite low.
 For the sake of science I decided to find it out the hard way.